 If you don’t use the cooking liquid from dried white beans like the classic recipe, you don’t get that thickness or body in your soup.
 The magazine stated that by adding canned beans without rinsing them, you could add that body to your soup broth the easy way.

 I added the chickpeas and their liquid, and guess what?
 Those people at Cook’s Illustrated really know what they’re talking about, because it made a huge difference in my soup.
-Those Cook’s Illustrated folks are brilliant…just brilliant.
+Those Cook’s Illustrated folks are brilliant!

-If you’re inclined to serve yours with a pesto, go on ahead and use my Lemon Pesto Sauce.
+If you’re inclined to serve yours with a pesto, go on ahead and use my Spinach Walnut Pesto or Lemon Pesto Sauce.
 I thought this soup was just perfect with freshly chopped basil.
 It added a clean, fresh flavor that didn’t detract from the big saffron flavor I wanted.